What is a Soft Sportsbook? A clear guide for bettors

 • Considered soft in U.S. for its promotional focus

-How Bettors Use Soft Sportsbooks
+How bettors use Soft Sportsbooks

 • Monitor price lag: Slower books may lag behind sharp movement, exposing pricing gaps